obriencj/koji-habitude/README.md

 koji-habitude expand [OPTIONS] DATA [DATA...]
 ```

+**✅ Fully Implemented**: Expands templates and data files into final YAML output.

 **Options:**
 - `DATA`: directories or files to work with
 - `--templates PATH`: location to find templates that are not available in
   `DATA`
-- `--profile PROFILE`: Koji profile to use for connection (optional)
-- `--offline`: Run in offline mode (no koji connection)

-Expands templates and data files into final YAML output.
-This command loads
-templates from the specified locations, processes the data files through
+This command loads templates from the specified locations, processes the data files through
 template expansion, and outputs the final YAML content to stdout.
 Useful for
 previewing the results of template expansion before applying changes.